Quantum differential systems and some applications to mirror symmetry: A mirror partner of the Hirzebruch surface via quantum differential systems and its classical limit

-\begin{remark} In the same way, using lemma \ref{lemma:diversplat} and the metric defined in remark \ref{rem:FlatMetric}, we also define a quantum differential system ${\cal Q}^{can}_{F}$ on the universal covering of $M$.
-Of course, we get also a quantum differential system ${\cal Q}^{flat}_{F}$. \end{remark}
+is a quantum differential system on $M$.
+In the same way, using remark \ref{rem:diversplat} and the metric defined in section \ref{sec:DefMetrique}, we also define a quantum differential system ${\cal Q}^{B, qc}_{F}$ on the universal covering of $M$.